Bribery, corruption, and politics as usual in Somalia while the war rages on by StrategyPage

 Then there was the United States, which was also trying to maintain good relations with all concerned and would not appreciate it if anyone used large bribes to cause more unrest in Somalia.
 This crisis began in June 2017 with an unexpected escalation in an Arabian dispute that could threaten Somali access to foreign aid from the wealthy Gulf States as well as the growing Turkish presence in Somalia.
 It began when Saudi Arabia, Egypt, the UAE and Bahrain cut diplomatic, economic and military relations with tiny Saudi neighbor Qatar.
 Ambassadors were expelled, borders were closed and Qatar was made to feel very unwelcome.
 Yemen and several other Moslem nations followed suit.
 The expulsion comes after years of criticisms regarding Qatari support for Islamic terrorism and the perception among Arab states that Qatar could not be trusted.
 Cutting ties with Qatar was partly retaliation against Qatar based and Qatar subsidized al Jazeera satellite news network which often reports on real or imagined (depending on who you ask) bad behavior by Sunni Arab governments and their security forces.
 Qatar also openly supports Palestinian terror group Hamas.
 Al Jazeera reporters have a hard time avoiding arrest (or worse) in Egypt and other Moslem states but they are often abused by Islamic terror groups as well.
 Qatar is also seen as siding with Iran in the current struggle between Shia Iran and the Sunni Arab nations led by Saudi Arabia.
 This sort of behavior is not uncommon in the region and the small Arab Gulf states like Qatar, Kuwait and the member states of the UAE have survived for centuries using these methods.
 One could say Qatar has been too successful and the current unpleasantness is the price of that success.
 As is the local custom secret meetings are being held, demands discussed and agreements made.
 The feud is still going on as are efforts to settle it.

 Qatar was one of the first Arabian states to return to Somalia.
 In mid-2014 Qatar reopened its embassy in Mogadishu, the first time in over 20 years Qatar had an embassy there.
-At the time nine other nations had embassies in Mogadishu (Djibouti, Ethiopia, Iran, Libya, Sudan, Turkey, Uganda, Britain and Yemen.)
+At the time nine other nations had embassies in Mogadishu (Djibouti, Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia, Iran, Libya, Sudan, Turkey, Uganda, Britain and Yemen.)
 UAE aid efforts have been increasingly active in Somalia since 2015.
 This is part of a more active and determined attitude towards aid to Moslem nations suffering from violence and natural disasters.
 As recently as 2014 the UAE regularly warned its citizens to stay away from Somalia (as well as Afghanistan, South Sudan, and many other areas) due to security concerns.
 Yet the UAE has centuries of commercial relationships with the coastal cities of East Africa.
 But Somalia is a special case since it has never been a united country, just a few coastal towns, and cities to trade with and has resisted unification.
 As a result businessmen and gangsters from the UAE have long facilitated much illegal behavior in Somalia because that was about the only kind there was.
 Somalia does not want to lose any of these allies nor does it want to offend Ethiopia, which has played a major role in defeating al Shabaab.

 Saudi Arabia has offered to mediate the Somaliland port dispute but that is not likely to settle the matter right away.
 Meanwhile, Ethiopia wants its new sea link via Somaliland operational as soon as possible but has to wait until the Arabs settle their differences.